ahaleemnka/excel-utility/README.md

 ---

 ## Changelog
+### Version 1.3.0 (2025-01-05)
+- **Enhancement**: Improved processing of lists and maps for Excel output.
+  - Lists are now converted to comma-separated strings for better readability in Excel cells.
+  - Maps are now converted to key-value pairs formatted as "key : value", with each pair on a new line.
+- **Feature Update**: Updated `ValueFlattenProcessor` to handle new list and map formatting requirements.
+- **Feature Update**: If the nested object class is not annotated with `@ExcelMapper`, the nested object is converted to a string and its fields are not processed.
+To include nested object fields, annotate the class with `@ExcelMapper`.
+- **Feature Update**: Added support for streams.
+Now, streams can also be provided instead of just lists.
+- **Bug Fixes**: Various bug fixes, including improved handling of nested classes and exception handling for invalid annotations.

 ### Version 1.1.0 (2025-01-01)
 - **New Feature**: Introduced `includeAll` feature for `@ExcelMapper` annotation.
   - If `includeAll` is set to `true`, all non-annotated fields will also be included in metadata processing.